Preselector: Multifunction preselectors

 Ordinary, regular preselectors (that are just preselectors) contain no amplifier: They are entirely passive devices.
-A standard, ordinary preselector sometimes has the word "passive" prefixed – hence "passive preselector" means "standard preselector", with no amplifier.
-In the noisy longwave, mediumwave, and shortwave bands where preselectors are typically used, when used with "modern" (post 1940) receivers they function with no noticeable loss of signal strength.
-Since all normal preselectors are "passive", adding the redundant word is pedantic, but although the adjective is redundant, it emphasizes to those only familiar with tunable preamplifiers that the preselector has no internal amplifier and does not require any power source.
+A standard, ordinary preselector, with no amplifier, sometimes has the word "passive" prefixed – hence "passive preselector" means "standard preselector".
+Since preselectors are normally "passive", adding the redundant word is pedantic, but even so, emphasizes to those only familiar with tunable preamplifiers that the "passive" preselector has no internal amplifier and does not require any power source.